robinyUArizona/AML-Fraud-Detection/README.md

 # Anti Money Laundering (AML) Fraud Detection

 ## Project Overview
 The AML Fraud Detection project aims to build a machine learning system to identify potentially fraudulent transactions.
 Money laundering is a multi-billion dollar issue.
-This project is crucial for financial institutions to enhance their Anti-Money Laundering (AML) systems and reduce the occurrence of both false positives (legitimate transactions flagged as fraudulent) and false negatives (fraudulent transactions that go undetected).
+This project is crucial for financial institutions to enhance their Anti-Money Laundering (AML) systems because most automated algorithms have a high false positive rate: legitimate transactions incorrectly flagged as laundering.
+The converse is also a major problem -- false negatives, i.e. undetected laundering transactions.

 ### Solution Approach
 Machine Learning: ML Classification Algorithms